What to Know: We independently review products we recommend. If you click on links we provide, we may earn a commission. Learn more.

-Are cheap massage guns any good?
-It’s not unusual to see budget massage guns pitting themselves against their expensive counterparts, claiming to be just as powerful.
+Are budget massage guns any good?
+It’s not unusual to see cheap massage guns pitting themselves against their premium counterparts, claiming to be just as powerful.

 Most inexpensive massage guns we’ve seen rarely have anything to stand against a +$150 massage gun.
 The best these brands can do is overstate the specs to try and match those of the expensive guns.

 They mostly exaggerate the three crucial massage gun aspects, amplitude, stall force, and percussions per minute.

 Aka stroke length, is the distance traveled by the massage gun head during percussions.

 Many cheap massage guns tend to have low amplitudes – often between 6-9mm or at best 10mm.
 If a device promises 16mm or even 12mm, they are probably lying.